 Welcome.
-Our department is comprised of professors, staff, graduate students and undergraduates who work to elevate scientific knowledge and understanding of the fundamental laws of physics.
-We provide an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.
+Our department provides an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.

 Our diverse and dynamic faculty of 12 includes four women and come from seven different countries.
 Recently, our department was named in a report from the American Institute of Physics for our high percentage (30-40%) of female PhD awardees from the years 2013-2017.
 Our program was also recognized by the APS among US PhD-granting departments for our high percentage (50%) of female graduates: placing second nationally at the undergraduate level and third at the graduate level (APS data for the period 2011-2013).